RakipGit/ActiveDirectory_Enterprise_Lab/README.md

 ![NTFS Permissions](images/NTFS3.png)
 ![NTFS Permissions](images/NTFS4.png)

-### 26. Testing folder permissions from `CLIENT1` by logging in as a domain user and confirming that only the authorized shared folder is accessible.
+### 26. Testing folder permissions from `CLIENT1` by logging as a domain user and confirming that only the authorized shared folder is accessible.

 ![Authorized Folder Access](images/TEST1.png)
 ![Authorized Folder Access](images/TEST2.png)